These days, digital haystacks are rapidly increasing in size – so how can anyone be sure they’ll be able to find what they need when they need it?

 In this blog post, we will explore the importance of metadata, classification, and taxonomy in managing data.
 We will also discuss how neglected content stores can be brought back to life by the automated addition of valuable metadata.

 Is this a new problem?

-No, taxonomies have been around since Aristotle’s time and anyone who has visited a library will have used a classification system to find the book they were looking for.
+No, finding relevant information quickly has been an issue for many years, and taxonomies have been around since Aristotle’s time – indeed, anyone who has visited a library will have used a classification system to find the book they were looking for.
 The difference now is that information storage is increasing exponentially.
 Where previously tagging documents with metadata was useful, it is now absolutely essential.

 Fortunately, most modern Content Management Systems (CMS) fully support taxonomies, and metadata and are widely used.
 But what about all of the legacy data and information stored within documents before classification policies were in place?
 We often deliver large content migrations for customers who have reasonably well-populated metadata for recent submissions, but older content usually has very little or nothing at all.
 Retrospectively tagging documents has always been a monotonous exercise and is often avoided, resulting in some possibly valuable information become effectively unfindable.

 Before we go any further, we should be clear on the terminology as this can be confusing.